 Aspirin has been getting mixed reviews lately.
 There’s good news and bad news.
 Once upon a time doctors recommended low-dose aspirin for middle-aged and older patients to prevent heart attacks and strokes.
 That was even for otherwise healthy people.
 Some doctors even suggested that some high-risk patients take aspirin as an anticancer agent.
 Then the “wonder drug that works wonders” began to fall into disfavor.
 Most cardiologists now discourage routine aspirin use unless a patient is at very high risk for a heart attack.
-But there are some signals that the pendulum may be starting to swing back.
+There are some signals that the pendulum may be starting to swing back, but perhaps not all the way.

 Cardiologists Turn Away from Aspirin: